-Rabbis claim Isaiah 7:14 is not a Messianic verse, so what is a young woman giving birth (in the days of Ahaz according to traditional rabbis) a sign of?
+Rabbis argue Isaiah 7:14 is not a Messianic verse, nevertheless the oldest version of Isaiah 7:14 did say "virgin" rather than "young woman" so there seems to be more to the verse than is clear from the plain reading!
+What is a young woman giving birth (in the days of Ahaz according to traditional rabbis) a sign of?
 If this verse was about that, then who was the "young woman" and what was the sign and what is the significance of this that G-d would give it as a prophecy?

-Take a look at the following verse which shows that Isaiah says that the Messiah will definitely be born as a child and is definitely YHWH-Come-in-the-Flesh:
+Oh, it gets more difficult!
+Take a look at the following verse which shows that Isaiah says that the Messiah, in yet a new prophecy of a future birth would definitely be born as a child and is definitely YHWH-Come-in-the-Flesh:

 Isaiah 9: 5 For a child is born unto us, a son is given unto us; and the government is upon his shoulder; and his name is called Pele-joez-el-gibbor-Abi-ad-sar-shalom;

 The JPS Tanach, for some reason, does not translate Pele-joez-el-gibbor-Abi-ad-sar-shalom as "Wonder of a Counselor, Mighty God, Father of Eternity, Prince of Peace"...